Independent-AI-Labs/trAIde/README.md

 TypeScript-first technical analysis indicators, a faithful port of Python `ta` with modern DX for Node.js and browsers.
 Pure functions, strict types, tree-shakable, with streaming calculators for real-time apps.

-What is trAIder?
+What is trAIde?
 - 🚀 Enterprise‑grade technical analysis for TypeScript — built for AI workflows, modern web apps, and trading automation.
 - 🧠 Combines a comprehensive indicator engine, real‑time streaming calculators, React UI components (incoming), and an MCP Server (incoming) to power LLM‑driven agents and dashboards.

-Why teams choose trAIder
+Why teams choose trAIde
 - 📦 Comprehensive indicators: trend, momentum, volatility, volume — aligned with Python ta
 - ⚡ Real‑time: streaming calculators for low‑latency updates
 - 🧩 React UI (incoming): drop‑in overlays/panes for rapid dashboards